oikos-cash/oikos-docs-bsc/content/contracts/EscrowChecker.md

 ## Description

-A small utility contract that augments the SNX escrow contract to allow extracting a user's schedule as an array rather than as individual entries.
+A small utility contract that augments the OKS escrow contract to allow extracting a user's schedule as an array rather than as individual entries.

 **Source:** [EscrowChecker.sol](https://github.com/oikos-cash/oikos-bsc/blob/master/contracts/EscrowChecker.sol)